 Lung cancer chemotherapy can be the main type of treatment, or it can be used along with surgery, radiation therapy, immunotherapy and/or anti-angiogenesis drugs (which cut off blood flow to the cancer cells to keep them from growing).

 Sometimes lung cancer chemotherapy is used to shrink the tumor before surgery.
 This is called preoperative or neoadjuvant chemotherapy.
 Sometimes it is used to kill any cancers cells that remain after surgery.
-It may also be used more advanced stages of the disease when surgery is not an option.
-In this setting, the chemotherapy is given to stabilize the cancer and to relieve cancer-related symptoms.
+In some patients who are not eligible for surgery, but whose cancer has not spread outside the chest, chemotherapy might be used in combination with radiation.
+It may also be used in more advanced stages of the disease when surgery is not an option.
+In this setting, chemotherapy is given to stabilize the cancer and to relieve cancer-related symptoms.

 Chemotherapy can also affect normal cells including blood, skin and nerve cells.
 When normal cells are injured, it can cause side effects.
 It is important to work closely with your care team to manage your side effects.
 Ask about consulting with a palliative or supportive care doctor whose specialty is side-effect management.